CALL US TODAY!

 Common Causes of T-Bone Car Accidents

-T-bone accidents happen when people engage in any reckless or dangerous behaviors, such as speeding, texting and driving, drunk driving, or road rage behaviors.
+T-bone accidents happen when people engage in reckless or dangerous behaviors, such as speeding, texting and driving, drunk driving, or road rage behaviors.
 However, most t-bone accidents occur at intersections, during left turns, or while backing out of a parking spot.

 t-bone accident fault